lidofinance/docs/docs/guides/oracle-operator-manual.md

 The oracle daemon requires the following environment variables:

-- `WEB3_PROVIDER_URI` the ETH1 JSON-RPC endpoint.
+- `WEB3_PROVIDER_URI` the Execution Client JSON-RPC endpoint.
 Or several endpoints separted with comma.
 - `BEACON_NODE` the Beacon Chain client with API endpoint.
 - `POOL_CONTRACT` the address of the Lido contract (`0xae7ab96520DE3A18E5e111B5EaAb095312D7fE84` in Mainnet and `0x1643E812aE58766192Cf7D2Cf9567dF2C37e9B7F` in Görli Testnet).
 - `STETH_PRICE_ORACLE_CONTRACT` the address of `StableSwapOracle` contract (`0x3A6Bd15abf19581e411621D669B6a2bbe741ffD6` in Mainnet and `0x4522dB9A6f804cb837E5fC9F547D320Da3edD49a` in Görli Testnet).